 If you are looking for evergreen shrubs that aren’t yews, try azaleas.
 Most evergreen azaleas are native to Asia, but a few species are native to North America.
 There are thousands of evergreen azalea species, hybrids, and cultivars – so many that it’s difficult to keep them straight.
 Azaleas can range in height from mini varieties that top out at just 2 feet tall, all the way up to full-sized specimens that grow to 8 feet in height.
 Azaleas produce a wide range of flower colors, from salmon pink and white to purple, red, and lavender.
 Their hardiness varies, though many are hardy to -20 degrees F. If you’re looking for a great flowering evergreen shrub for shade, azaleas are a terrific choice.

 Deciduous azaleas (Rhododendron [sub genus Pentathera])

 Deciduous azaleas are among my favorite flowering shrubs for shade.
 While their branches are bare in the winter, the clusters of tubular flowers that appear in spring are real show-stoppers.
 My favorite group of deciduous azaleas are the Exbury hybrids.
 These upright azaleas reach a height of 4 to 5 feet and produce trusses of flowers that can be red, pink, cream, orange, or yellow.
 Hardy to -20 degrees F, these flowering shrubs for shade prefer well-drained soils high in organic matter.
+They bloom around the same time as the dogwood.
 The royal azalea (R. schlippenbachii) is another deciduous species that grows up to 10 feet tall, with leaves clustered at the end of the twigs and pink flowers in the spring.